MCP tools for coding agents

-No card required · 2-minute setup · your code never leaves your machine
+2-minute setup · cancel anytime · your code never leaves your machine

 of an agent's tokens go to re-reading code it has already seen this session.

-re-ingests the whole transcript — each extra tool call makes every later call more expensive.
+re-ingests the growing transcript — each extra round-trip makes every later one more expensive.

-an exact-match miss on whitespace or quotes wastes the entire turn — then the agent re-reads and retries.
+an exact-match miss on whitespace wastes the whole turn — then the agent re-reads and retries.

 The same everyday task — find a function across files, change it everywhere, verify nothing broke.